NoahHenrikKleinschmidt/buildamol/examples/README.rst

-These are some tutorials on how to use Biobuild.
+These are some tutorials on how to use buildamol.
 Feel free to browse through them to learn more.

 .. _cards-clickable: